 We reserve the right to request a further reference if necessary.

-Will I be able to pay fees in instalments?
+Will I be able to pay my course fees in instalments?

 Course fees are collected by the colleges.
 Colleges operate their own fees schedule and this arrangement is dependent on the college.